Marie-Joseph Angélique: Early life

 On February 22, while Mme.
-Francheville was away, Angélique and Thibault attempted to escape to New England, fleeing across the frozen St. Lawrence river and stopping to retrieve bread that Thibault had hidden in a barn in Longueuil in preparation for their flight.
+Francheville was away, Angélique and Thibault attempted to escape to New England, fleeing across the frozen St. Lawrence river and stopping to retrieve bread that Thibault had hidden in a barn in Longueuil in preparation for their escape.
 However, the difficulty of winter travel forced them to take refuge in Châteauguay, near the Chambly road, until the weather improved.
-They were captured a couple of weeks later and returned to Montreal by militia captains, acting in their capacity as local police.
+They were captured a couple weeks later and returned to Montreal by militia captains, acting in their capacity as local police.
 Thibault was in prison from March 5 until his release on April 8, the day before the fire.
 Angélique visited him several times while he was in jail and brought him food.

-Upon her arrest, Angélique was returned to Madame de Francheville, who did not have her disciplined in any way for her attempted flight, possibly because she was already planning to sell her.
-As mentioned during the trial, Mme. de Francheville found herself unable to control Angélique and intended to accept an offer by one of her deceased husband's business associates, François-Étienne Cugnet, to purchase her for 600 pounds of gunpowder.
-The offer was conditional on Mme. de Francheville covering expenses for sending Angélique to Quebec City, where Cugnet lived.
-Fear of being sold and possibly ending up in the West Indies may have been a factor in Angelique's earlier attempt to run away.
+Upon her arrest, Angélique was returned to Mme.
+Francheville, who did not have her disciplined in any way for her attempted escape, possibly because she was already planning to sell her.
+As mentioned during the trial, Mme.
+Francheville found herself unable to control Angélique and intended to accept an offer by one of her deceased husband's business associates, François-Étienne Cugnet, to purchase her for 600 pounds of gunpowder.
+The offer was conditional on Mme.
+Francheville covering expenses for sending Angélique to Quebec City, where Cugnet lived.
+Fear of being sold and possibly ending up in the West Indies may have been a factor in Angélique's earlier attempt to run away.

-Tension was high between the slave and her mistress.
+Tension was high between the slave and her owner.
 Mme.
-Francheville dismissed a free servant, Louise Poirier, because of squabbling and disagreements with Angelique.
-Angélique promised Mme.
-Francheville that she could do all the work better than Poirier, possibly hoping that a good performance on her part would make her mistress keep her.
-Due to this promise, Mme. de Francheville sent Poirier away, but promised her that she would contact her after Angélique was shipped to Quebec City.
+Francheville dismissed a free servant, Louise Poirier, because of squabbling and disagreements with Angélique, who had promised Mme.
+Francheville that she could do all of Poirier's work better than she could, possibly in the hopes that a good performance on her part would make Mme.
+Francheville keep her.
+Mme.
+Francheville sent Poirier away as a result, though she also promised Poirier that she would contact her after Angélique was shipped to Quebec City.

-After Thibault's release, he visited Mme. de Francheville to demand his outstanding wages.
+After Thibault's release, he visited Mme.
+Francheville to demand his outstanding wages.
 She paid them but warned Thibault never to set foot in her house again.
 Angry, she also confirmed to him that Angélique had in fact been sold and would be shipped to Quebec City as soon as the ice cleared and the St. Lawrence River was passable to ships.
-Thibault ignored the order to stay away and visited Angélique several times while Mme. de Francheville was not at home.
-As this was early April, they likely knew that the ice soon clear and that Angélique would not be in Montreal much longer.
+Thibault ignored the order to stay away and visited Angélique several times while Mme.
+Francheville was not at home.
+As this was early April, they likely knew that the ice would soon clear and that Angélique would not be in Montreal much longer.
 Angélique told a servant that she intended to run away again, and it is possible that she and Thibault discussed escaping together and setting a fire to cover their escape.